fxgsell/GG-Edge-Inference/README.md

 ## Tips

+- I've tried to make this workshop compatible with slower devices like the Raspbery Pi, you should specify an extra environement variable to the lambda function `DEVICE=PI` to enable low performance mode and the PiCamera (it should also work for other low power devices with USB cameras).

+- If you run it on your own device, there are a few requirements:

+  - opencv-python (with GStreamer support for the Jetson)

+  - pip install dlib face_recognition numpy

 - mplayer from remote computer to view the lambda's output

   - `ssh DEVICE cat /tmp/results.mjpeg | mplayer - -demuxer lavf -lavfdopts format=mjpeg:probesize=32`